krzemienski/awesome-from-stars/README.md

 * [nodegui/react-nodegui](https://github.com/nodegui/react-nodegui): Build performant, native and cross-platform desktop applications with native React + powerful CSS like styling.🚀
 * [NotionX/react-notion-x](https://github.com/NotionX/react-notion-x): Fast and accurate React renderer for Notion.
 TS batteries included. ⚡️
 * [cookpete/react-player](https://github.com/cookpete/react-player): A React component for playing a variety of URLs, including file paths, YouTube, Facebook, Twitch, SoundCloud, Streamable, Vimeo, Wistia and DailyMotion
-* [taniyow/react-portfolio](https://github.com/taniyow/react-portfolio): A clean and customizable ReactJS portfolio template for fellow developers.
-Credits to Jo Lienhoop!
+* [taniyow/react-portfolio](https://github.com/taniyow/react-portfolio): A clean and customizable ReactJS portfolio template for fellow developers
 * [phongna07/react-tuby](https://github.com/phongna07/react-tuby): A React video player library with YouTube-like UI
 * [raphamorim/react-tv](https://github.com/raphamorim/react-tv): React Renderer for low memory applications
 * [lewhunt/react-tv-player](https://github.com/lewhunt/react-tv-player): A React video player for TV devices, with customisable buttons and arrow-key navigation.
 The component can play a variety of URLs like file paths, HLS/Dash streams and even YouTube links directly.
 Try out the demo on a desktop browser to see how it can simplify playback in your big-screen web apps: https://lewhunt.github.io/react-tv-player